TUC117/CP-2K24/week1/README.md

 # Welcome to Week 1 of Competitive Programming SOC 2k24

-In this repository you can find assigment for this Week 1
+In this repository, you can find assignments for Week 1.

-**Deadline for submission of this assignment - 1st June 2024, 11.59pm IST**
+**Deadline for submission of this assignment: June 1, 2024, 11.59 p.m.
+IST **
 <br><br><br><br>
 # Disclaimer
 All submissions will be subjected to plagiarism checks.
-Any instances of copying will result in immediate disqualification, and you will not receive a certificate for this Summer of Code (SOC) program. <br>**It is important that you fully understand the material you are submitting**.
+Any instances of copying will result in immediate disqualification, and you will not receive a certificate for this Summer of Code (SOC) program. <br> **It is important that you fully understand the material you are submitting**.

 Failure to comply with these guidelines will have serious consequences.

 **And don't worry — if you focus on your own work and avoid looking at others' code, you won't be flagged for plagiarism.
-Each person has their own unique coding style.**<br>
+Each person has their own unique coding style. **<br>
-**You can discuss among yourself but make sure that you don't share code among yourselves that's it**
+**You can discuss among yourselves, but make sure that you don't share code among yourselves.
+That's it.
 <br><br><br><br>
-# Week-1 Assigment
+# Week-1 Assignment
 <br>
 This assignment consists of 10 easy questions.
-Each student should submit their code in the format specified in the submission area.<br>
+Each student should submit their code in the format specified in the submission area. <br>
 **This is a standard assignment.
 Do not copy under any circumstances.
 If you try your best, you will be able to solve the problems.
-If you have any doubts, please do not hesitate to reach out to us.**
+If you have any doubts, please do not hesitate to reach out to us. **

 <br>

 ### 1. Think of an Optimal Solution
-Given an integer array and an integer k, return the length of the shortest non empty subarray whose sum is at least k.
-If there is no such subarray, return -1.<br>
+Given an integer array and an integer k, return the length of the shortest non-empty subarray whose sum is at least k.
+If there is no such subarray, return -1. <br>
-*Subarray* - A subarray is a contiguous segment of an array.
-It is defined by selecting a starting index and an ending index within the original array and includes all the elements between these two indices.<br>
+*Subarray*: A subarray is a contiguous segment of an array.
+It is defined by selecting a starting index and an ending index within the original array and including all the elements between these two indices. <br>

 **Input1**: nums = [1], k = 1 <br>
 **Output1**: 1 <br>